jrchamp/userecho_sso/readme.txt

 === UserEcho ===
 Contributors: sstukov
 Donate link: http://userecho.com/
-Tags: comments, spam
-Requires at least: 2.0.2
+Tags: feedback, users community, widget, ideas Requires at least: 2.0.2
-Tested up to: 2.1
+Tested up to: 3.2.1
-Stable tag: 4.3
+Stable tag: 1.0

 Here is a short description of the plugin.
 This should be no more than 150 characters.
 No markup here.